Ayehu/custom-activities/DUO Security/DuoGetAllUsers/README.md

-## DuoCreateUser - Create a new user in DUO security portal.
+## DuoGetAllUsers - Get all users from Duo Security portal.

 ##### DLL's to reference